cosmology-tech/cosmology/packages/core/README.md

 To calculate `shareOutAmount`, you will need one of two methods.
 See below.
 #### `calculateCoinsNeededInPoolForValue`

-If you want to specify a dollar vaoue to invest in a pool:
+If you want to specify a dollar value to invest in a pool:

 ```js
 coinsNeeded = calculateCoinsNeededInPoolForValue(prices, poolInfo, value);